-The real estate appraiser will typically use a number of "approaches," typically three, to draw up the estimation of value.
+The real estate appraiser will use a number of "approaches," typically three, to come to the estimation of worth.

-The Cost Approach is one of the approaches that appraisers use to find value; it involves figuring what the improvements would cost less physical depreciation, plus the land value.
+The Cost Approach is one of the methods that appraisers use to find the worth of a home; it involves finding what the improvements would be worth without physical degradation, plus the land value.

-The Income Approach is mainly used for determining the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.
+The Income Approach is primarily used for finding the value of income-producing properties based on what an investor would pay based on the amount of income a property produce.

 To give you a negotiating tool when purchasing real estate.